ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/WIP_mentor_overview.md

       * If yes, fill in any new issues that sound interesting and mark it ready in the project description at the top of the repository (ie W16 - ready)
       * If no, then clean up anything from previous year and mark repository as not ready (ie W16 - not ready)
     * Look for additional issues that can be created to improve the code, whether it is improving the implementation/code structure or enhancing a user experience
     * Estimate how much points an issue is worth and assign it to new issues created.
-See Points Estimates.

   * Generation of new repositories
     * Transition from Java Swing apps to Java web apps